12VAC5-200-10. Definitions.

 "Board" means the State Board of Health.

-"Child" means a person under 18 years of age and includes any biological or adopted child, and any child placed for adoption or foster care unless otherwise treated as a separate unit for the purposes of determining eligibility and charges under these regulations.
+"Child" means a person younger than 18 years of age and includes a biological or adopted child and a child placed for adoption or foster care unless otherwise treated as a separate unit for the purposes of determining eligibility and charges under this chapter.

 "Commissioner" means the Commissioner of Health.

-"Department" means the state Department of Health and includes the central office, regional offices, health districts, and local health departments.
+"Department" means the Virginia Department of Health and includes the central office, regional offices, health districts, and local health departments.

 "Eligibility determination" means the process of obtaining required information regarding family size, income, and other related data in order to establish charges to the applicant.

-"Extraordinary financial hardship" includes hardship due to such events as natural disasters, damage to or the loss of uninsured real or personal property, unpaid legal liabilities, and obligatory and unavoidable expenditures for close relatives outside the family unit.
+"Extraordinary financial hardship" includes hardship due to natural disasters, damage to or the loss of uninsured real or personal property, unpaid legal liabilities, and obligatory and unavoidable expenditures for close relatives outside the family unit.

 A parent may be a biological, adoptive, or stepparent.

-A woman who is pregnant may be counted as a multiple beneficiary when the pregnancy has been verified by a physician or a nurse practitioner working under the supervision of a physician.
+A woman who is pregnant may be counted as a multiple beneficiary.

 "Gross income" means total cash receipts before taxes from all sources.
 These include money wages and salaries before any deductions, but do not include food or rent in lieu of wages.
 These receipts include net receipts from nonfarm or farm self-employment (e.g., receipts from an applicant's own business or farm expenses) income, plus any depreciation shown on income tax forms.
 They include regular payments from social security or railroad retirement, unemployment and workers' compensation, strike benefits from union funds, veterans' benefits, training stipends, alimony, child support, and military family allotments or other regular support from an absent family member or someone not living in the household; private pensions, government employee pensions (including military retirement pay), and regular insurance or annuity payments; and income from dividends, interest, net rental income, net royalties, or periodic receipts from estates or trusts, lump sum settlements, and net gambling or lottery winnings.